What is a Rectal Fistula?

 Choose Tampa General Hospital

 The medical experts at Tampa General Hospital can diagnose and treat you if you’re suffering from anal and rectal conditions such as a rectal fistula.
 Our team of experts includes surgeons, gastroenterologists, physicians, nurses and other medical specialists who are all dedicated to ensuring you’ll get world-class care tailored to your specific and unique needs.
-Plus, our expertise speaks for itself: TGH was named in 2020-2021 as one of the Best Hospitals in the U.S. for Gastroenterology and GI Surgery by U.S. News & World Report.
-We earned the #24 spot on that list and were recognized as the highest-ranked hospital in Florida for the same specialty.
+Plus, our expertise speaks for itself: Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.